Playing with the Sun: Creative learning and energy

 The Solarbug, the first Playing with the Sun prototype

 This is part 1 of 2 of the essay that kicked off the Playing with the Sun Project.
 It describes the motivation and thinking behind engaging kids in creative learning experiences involving sustainable energy.
+Part 2 describes the role of toys in learning through play experiences.

 An alien anthropologist visiting earth today could see humanity's relationship to fossil fuels in the toys our children play with.
 As a little boy drives his toy truck around and fills it up at his pretend gas station, he re-enacts the world as it is today.
 For the child, toys are "objects to think with," tools that enable them to explore and to understand the complex relationships between the many different things in their world.